tallmtt/py-nb-pd-example/README.md

 2. Rename the file by clicking on the name (Untitled)
 3. Start coding
    - For this example - you can open up and walk through my example notebook
+     - In each box
-     - In each box, hitting Ctl+Enter will run the code but not advance
+       - Pressing Ctl+Enter will run the code but not advance
+       - Pressing Alt+Enter will run the code and make a new box underneath
      - I am commenting everything to hopefully be self explanatory

 ## Data: